Web Analytics

 Email tends to be a back-and-forth medium, so if an attachment (a PDF, a Word doc, a spreadsheet) happens to contain confidential data, those attachments are vulnerable every time someone sends or receives a message in that thread.
 Furthermore, if someone gets added to the message thread as a CC or BCC, each new recipient has access to the message’s history and also generates new opportunities for a third party to intercept the messages — and their history.

 Email encryption is not standardized and it is difficult to use.
 Major cloud-based players such as Microsoft 365 and Gmail use encryption for transmitting messages.
 But even Microsoft 365 gives system administrators the ability to “fine tune” settings.
 So while you may feel comfortable with the encryption on your end, it’s a leap of faith that both sets of servers are properly using encryption and that they can properly communicate with each other.
+Plus, you never know what’s going to happen after a message is sent and where it goes — in other words, did the recipient download it and store it on their personal computer?

 Good Practices for Sharing Confidential Information:

-Instead, embed the information into the document or spreadsheet that needs to be transmitted and use encryption that’s built into the tool.
-Microsoft Office and most PDF creators all include the ability to encrypt documents and require passwords to open files.
 If you need to send a tax form, legal documents, mortgage paperwork, account details, health records, or any other sort of confidential (or even sensitive) information, encrypt these files before sending.

-Whenever you send files that are password-protected, it is critical that you do not send passwords via email.
-You must use an alternate communication channel such as via a phone call or text message to share passwords.
 Sharing the password via email — even if it is in a separate message — leaves you just as exposed as if you didn’t encrypt the files.